0Tech/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.composable.v1alpha1.QueryNFTResponse"></a>

 ### QueryNFTResponse
-QueryNFTResponse is the response type for the Query/NFT RPC method
+QueryNFTResponse is the response type for the Query/NFT RPC method.

 | Field | Type | Label | Description |